bobbobson21/publicAI/README.md

 Oh and the word after the slash is the name the value is stored by in the info.

- - searchfor/sf = table of string or nil --table will be compared to current user input. if all compares are true a responce will most likely be chosen from this
+ - searchfor/sf = table of string or nil --table will be compared to current user input and if all compares are true a responce will most likely be chosen from this
- - searchfor_prior/sfl = table of string or nil --table will be compared to the user input before the current one
+ - searchfor_prior/sfl = table of string or nil --table will be compared to the user input before the current user input
  - emotion_change/ec = table of two numbers or nil --table values will be added to current emotion level
  - emotionappend/ea = bool or nil --false will result in it never being able to express emotion with how it ends a output if its responce comes from here
  - annoyable/a = bool or nil --false will make so you cant annoy it if its respone is coming from this infos responces
- - importance/i = nubler or nil --the higher this number is the more of a chance you have of this responce bing selected over other responces
+ - importance/i = number or nil --the higher this number is the more of a chance you have of this responce being selected over other responces
- - responces/responces = table of string or nil --one of the string will be retuned to the player as a responce may alos with some modafcations
+ - responces/responces = table of string or nil --one of the string will be retuned to the player as a responce it may also be modifyied on the return trip
  - subinfo/subinfo = table of infomation nil --run pal:ReturnInfo() in here to put info into the sub info table and the sub info will be added to the info_database if a respoce is selected from the info it's contained in
  - append/append = string or nil --if string string will be added to the end of all responce useful for running functions
  - id/id anything or nil --if it is someting it can be search out of the info_database using the functions below